 Why is an emergency fund so important?

-Thankfully, because I had an emergency fund I could pay the above costs in full.
+Thankfully, because I had an emergency fund I could pay the above dental costs in full.
 I didn’t have to take out any loans or put it on my credit card.
 It also reduces the anxiety I have around very stressful situations as I know that at least I’ll be fine, financially.
 Sure, my teeth will hurt but my wallet won’t.

-- Having to take out a high-interest loan to cover your emergency
+- Taking out a high-interest loan to cover your emergency

-- Having to sell your investments at a loss because you need the funds
+- Selling your investments at a loss because you need the funds

 - Having to put the funds on a high-interest credit card

-- Having to borrow money from family and friends (I never recommend this!)
+- Borrowing money from family and friends (I never recommend this!)

 And, most importantly: